Nathanphillips-info/Configure-AD/README.md

 </p>
 <p>
-Next, in the domain controller, I ran a script on PowerShell ISE that added 1000 random new users and used one of them to log in to the client computer remotely.
-Then I set rules for password lockouts and locked and unlocked a random account created by the script to practice changing passwords in AD.
+.
 This project showcases my knowledge of how to use Active Directory.
 Utilizing Active Directory would be useful for any business running a Windows infrastructure that wants to give access to its employees but keeps some information, such as files in specific directories or computers, separate.
-Now, a company can run with less fear that its information is exposed to those inside it who don't need it.
-And that certain employees can access the information they need.
+It also shows my knowledge of Azure and setting up virtual machines and networks in the cloud.
+Active Directory is useful in keeping a local network secure, authenticating users, and sharing resources across a network, which are essential in a business environment.
 </p>
 <br />